 Al has over 25 years of experience in medical device manufacturing and operations in implantable and non-implantable devices, lasers and fiber optic delivery systems.
 He started his career in Quality Assurance in 1977 with Shiley Surgical Division (later Pfizer).
 Al has significant corporate experience in senior management operations in large, start-ups and small firms.
 Al consulted for the Federal Trade Commission (FTC) as Interim Trustee, Medtronic/Baxter (Avecor Blood Pump System technology transfer).
 He served as a Board member for Cardiac Output Technologies, Inc. (formerly Polycomp Services) and as Managing Director of Polycomp Investment Group LLC.
 Al holds a Bachelor in Business Administration from the University of LaVerne and a two year certificate program in World Class Operations from the University of California Irvine (UCI).

-James Herlofsky, M.D. is a marketing professional who brings a unique clinical perspective to medical device marketing.
-James received his Bachelors of Science degree in Psychology from Loyola Marymount University in Los Angeles, California before earning his M.D. from a U.S. accredited medical school in San Jose, Costa Rica.
-After returning to his hometown of Los Angeles, James served as the Practice Manager for a thriving West L.A.-based, private medical practice and simultaneously held the position of Administrator of an ambulatory surgical center.
-James speaks fluent Spanish in addition to his native English, has led international clinical and sales training sessions and is a vital asset to the management team with his valuable clinical knowledge.
-Both his clinical background and medical practice management experience have provided James with an extensive variety of viewpoints within the healthcare industry that allow for the unique perspective he brings to Medical Device marketing.
+James Herlofsky, M.D. is a medical professional who brings a unique perspective to medical device education.
+He received his Bachelor of Science degree in Psychology from Loyola Marymount University in Los Angeles, California, before earning his M.D. from a U.S. accredited medical school in San Jose, Costa Rica.
+After returning to his hometown of Los Angeles, James served as the Practice Manager for a thriving West L.A.-based private medical practice, while simultaneously holding the position of administrator for an ambulatory surgical center.
+James speaks fluent Spanish in addition to his native English, which has allowed him to lead a number of international clinical and sales training sessions.
+James’ marketing and clinical background, along with his medical practice management experience, have provided him with an extensive variety of viewpoints within the healthcare industry, resulting in the unique perspective he brings to his role as Director of Clinical Education.

 Ken is responsible for product development, engineering and IP management.
 He has 14 years of experience in product development and design of medical devices.
 Most recently he was Director of Sensor Development at GluMetrics, Inc., a venture backed company that developed a novel blood–based sensor for real-time measurement of glucose.
 Previously he led an engineering team at Medical Components (Medcomp) that developed and commercialized numerous FDA class II and III vascular devices.
 He was also Principal Engineer at Martech Medical, where he worked with startups and Fortune 500 companies to manufacture numerous medical devices and components.
 His experience spans idea generation, prototyping, manufacturing, design validation and process validation.
 He is an inventor on eight issued US utility patents and numerous design patents.
 Prior to his career in device development, he conducted biomechanics research at Thomas Jefferson University where he developed models for analyzing human movement.
 He holds a MS degree in Biomedical Engineering from Drexel University and a BS in Mechanical Engineering from State University of NY at Buffalo.